CDACHPCIE25/PPQSFLHE/README.md

 ## Overview

-Modern data centers and distributed environments generate massive amounts of telemetry data, including IT energy usage, non-IT load, UPS statistics, and building management system (BMS) readings.
-Sharing this raw data across centers is risky due to privacy and regulatory constraints.
+Large-scale systems and distributed environments produce vast amounts of data from various sources such as devices, applications, and monitoring components.
+Directly sharing this raw information across different locations raises significant privacy, security, and regulatory challenges, making conventional centralized data processing or machine learning approaches less suitable.
+To address these challenges, this project integrates Federated Learning (FL), Homomorphic Encryption (HE), and High-Performance Computing (HPC) into a unified framework.

 This project implements a **Privacy Preserving Quantum Secure Federated Learning Framework based on Multikey CKKS Homomorphic Encryption** that leverages: